thisdot/starter.dev/starters/svelte-kit-scss/README.md

 ```

 - Copy and rename the `starters/svelte-kit-scss` directory to the name of your new project.
-- `cd` into your project directory and run `yarn`.
+- `cd` into your project directory and run `npm install`.
-- Run `yarn dev` to start the development server.
+- Run `npm run dev` to start the development server.
 - Open your browser to `http://localhost:5137` to see the included example code running.

 ## Commands

-- `yarn dev` - Starts the development server.
+- `npm run dev` - Starts the development server.
-- `yarn test` - Runs the unit tests.
+- `npm run test` - Runs the unit tests.
-- `yarn test:e2e` - Runs the playwright e2e tests.
+- `npm run test:e2e` - Runs the playwright e2e tests.
-- `yarn storybook` - Starts the Storybook UI.
+- `npm run storybook` - Starts the Storybook UI.
-- `yarn format` - Formats code with prettier for the entire project.
+- `npm run format` - Formats code with prettier for the entire project.
-- `yarn build` - Builds the project for production.
+- `npm run build` - Builds the project for production.
-- `yarn start` - Starts the dev server new tab.
+- `npm run start` - Starts the dev server new tab.

 ## Demo Implementation